xy7313/xy7313.github.io/_posts/2017-06-05-SalesforceInterviewQ&A.md

         - Free
         -  It is a standard Enterprise Edition with very limited storage space.
         - You cannot copy your configuration or data onto the Developer Edition, but you can customize it to match your instance’s look and feel.
 Once it is customized, you can use it for training, testing or anything else you want.
+6. How to migrate data from developer sandbox to production?
+You have to use full sandbox to deploy the data from sandbox to production.
+You have to request salesforce for this or else you can use data loader to export the data from one org and import the same on another org.